Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices: Introduction

 \IEEEpubidadjcol

-An effective way to illustrate the impact of our approach is through a key scenario in Figure~\ref{fig:combined-scenarios}: Sensor data from different sources (vehicles, cameras, etc.) is processed by specialized services on an Edge device.
-This is a time-sensitive, dynamic environment where poor decisions can lead to dangerous outcomes.
-However, frequently, when multiple services have to operate in the same node~(see~Fig.~\ref{fig:scenario-2}), it is not possible to meet their resource demands, creating conflicts and mitigating performance.
+An effective way to illustrate the impact of our approach is through a key scenario in Fig.~\ref{fig:combined-scenarios}: Sensor data from different sources (vehicles, cameras, etc.) is processed by services on an Edge device.
+This is a time-sensitive, dynamic environment where suboptimal decisions can lead to dangerous outcomes.
+However, when multiple services have to operate on the same node~(see~Fig.~\ref{fig:scenario-2}), it is not possible to meet their resource demands, creating conflicts and mitigating performance.
 In this case, downscaling the allocated resources for an object detection model can impact its reactivity or, in the worst case, break its execution.
 For this reason, our approach enables multi-dimensional elasticity control over services.
-This allows trading off qualitative aspects, like data quality or model size, for sustaining essential functionality, like throughput.
-These scaling actions are tailored to the individual characteristics of processing services, which allows optimizing their configurations and SLO fulfillment.
+This solution allows trading off qualitative aspects, like data quality or model size, for sustaining essential functionality, like throughput.
+This approach---also known as \textit{brownout}~\cite{klein2014brownout}---is downgrading the service quality to avoid resource saturation.
+In our case, we tailor scaling actions to the individual characteristics of processing services, enabling optimized configurations and SLO fulfillment across both resource and service dimensions.
 At the same time, our solver ensures fair resource allocation to guarantee the performance of all concurrent services.
 Overall, we contribute to advance the state-of-the-art through:

-\begin{itemize} \item MUDAP, a Multi-dimensional Autoscaling Platform for resource-constrained Edge environments that supports fine-grained vertical scaling of elasticity parameters.
+\begin{itemize} \item MUDAP, a Multi-dimensional Autoscaling Platform for resource-constrained Edge environments that supports fine-grained vertical scaling of elasticity parameters without the need to restart processing containers.
 It allows tailor-made scaling for heterogeneous services by exposing particular service- or resource parameters.

 \item RASK, a regression-based scaling agent that optimizes the SLO fulfillment across multiple competing processing services.
 RASK creates an explainable regression model that allows it to infer optimal scaling decisions.